-As a result, finding a probate lawyer near me who can explain probate requires a lawyer who offers a fine balance.
+As a result, when searching for a “probate lawyer near me,” look for one who can explain probate details after listening to the particulars of your situation.
 You may wonder what types of legal concerns you may face regarding probate.
-Many people do not understand the concept of probate, or what it means.
-That is why many search online for a probate lawyer near me.
+Many people do not understand the concept of probate, or what it involves.
+That is why many clients begin by searching online for a “probate lawyer near me.”
 At the law office of Bret Jones, P.A. our aim is to provide each of our clients with quality representation that encourages a great relationship between the lawyer and client.
-As counselors at law, we know that understanding not only the law, but our clients is paramount to excellent representation.
+As counselors at law, we know that understanding both the law and our clients is paramount to excellent representation.

 What is Probate Administration?

 This type of administration is referred to as the “Disposition of Personal Property without Administration.”
 The purpose of probate administration is to deal with probate assets of a decedent.
 Once someone has passed, their personal representative will file probate.
-Depending on where the deceased person, or decedent, lived at the time of their passing will determine where their representative will file probate.
+A representative will file probate where the deceased person or decedent lived at the time of their passing.
 There will likely be a filing fee with the clerk of court.
-For the probate administration of the decedent, all paperwork filed with the clerk of court will be kept on file and recorded.
+All paperwork filed with the clerk of court will be kept on file and recorded for the probate administration of the decedent.

 The Florida Rules of Probate

-When you look for a “probate lawyer near me,” make sure they will reference the Florida Rules of Probate when researching and checking the probate administration procedures.
+When you look for a probate lawyer, make sure the attorney will reference the Florida Rules of Probate.
+They need to do this when researching and checking the probate administration procedures.
 All rules detailing various legal procedures in probate will be addressed in the Florida Rules of Probate.
-According to the Rule 5.010 of the Florida Rules of Probate, which addresses the scope of the rules, stating: “these rules govern the procedure in probate and all guardianship proceedings?”
+According to Rule 5.010 of the Florida Rules of Probate, which addresses the scope of the rules, stating: “These rules govern the procedure in probate and all guardianship proceedings?”
 However, when determining which type of administration to utilize based on the facts of each case, a probate lawyer will review Florida Statutes Chapter 735.

 The Two Common Types of Probate Administration: Formal Administration and Summary Administration

-For more information on what would be the best way to proceed with the administration of a probate estate, it is recommended to look for and consult with a qualified “probate lawyer near me.”
+For more information on what would be the best way to proceed with the administration of a probate estate, consult with a qualified probate lawyer.
 At Bret Jones, P.A. we understand the importance of explaining the process of probate and probate administration in a clear and succinct fashion.
-At Bret Jones, P.A. our lawyers remember the importance of being counselors at law, and how the equal balance of listening and speaking with clients is essential for success.
+At Bret Jones, P.A. our lawyers remember the importance of being counselors at law.
+We understand how the equal balance of listening and speaking with clients is essential for success.
 Contact the law office of Bret Jones, P.A. when searching for a “probate lawyer near me.”